Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

 \subsection{Neural Networks as a Model of the Human Visual System}

-DNNs trained on ImageNet (a dataset consisting of 1000 categories of objects taken across over 1 million photographs, \citealt{NIPS2012_c399862d}) develop a set of internal feature representations that are statistically similar to neural representation at different levels of non-human primate ventral visual processing stream \citep{YaminsDiCarlo2016, Khaligh-Razavi2014, SchrimpfBrainScore2018}.
-A neuronal and behavioural benchmark called Brain-Score has been developed to score any neural networks on their similarity with the human object recognition system, with DNNs performing much better than all previous approaches \citep{SchrimpfBrainScore2018}.
+DNNs trained on ImageNet (a dataset consisting of 1000 categories of objects taken across over 1 million photographs, \citealt{ImageNet}) develop a set of internal feature representations that are statistically similar to the neural representations in human and non-human primate visual systems \citep{YaminsDiCarlo2016, Khaligh-Razavi2014, SchrimpfBrainScore2018}.
+A neuronal and behavioural benchmark called Brain-Score has been developed to assess neural networks on their similarity with biological object recognition systems, with DNNs performing much better than all previous approaches \citep{SchrimpfBrainScore2018}.
 At the time of writing more than 160 models have been tested on Brain-Score.

-In spite of these successes when tested on well known psychological phenomena, DNNs often fail on the most basic perceptual properties exhibited by humans.
-For example, DNNs do not possess human-like shape bias \citep{Geirhos2020, Malhotra2019}, they appear to discriminate categories based on local instead of global features \citep{Baker2018, Malhotra2021}, are much more susceptible to a low amount of image degradation \citep{Geirhos2020}, do not account for humans' similarity judgments of 3D shapes \citep{German2020CanJudgments}, and fail to support basic visual reasoning such as classifying images as the same or different \citep{Puebla2021}.
+In spite of these successes when compared with neuronal data and tested on classification accuracy benchmarks, DNNs often fail on the most basic perceptual properties exhibited by humans \citep{BowersEtAl2022}.
+For example, DNNs do not possess human-like shape bias \citep{Geirhos2020, Malhotra2020}, they appear to discriminate categories based on local instead of global features \citep{Baker2018, Malhotra2022Plos}, are much more susceptible to a low amount of image degradation \citep{Geirhos2020}, do not account for humans' similarity judgments of 3D shapes \citep{German2020CanJudgments}, and fail to support basic visual reasoning such as classifying images as the same or different \citep{Puebla2021}.
 In addition, DNNs often act in surprising non-human-like ways, such as being fooled by adversarial images \citep{Adversarial2013, Dujmovic2020} and make bizarre classification errors to familiar objects in unusual poses \citep{Kauderer-Abrams2017a, Gong2014, Chen2017}.
-Furthermore, recent work by \cite{Xu2021} failed to find strong neural correlates on high level visual areas when DNNs' internal representation were compared to fMRI data of human participants.
+Furthermore, recent work by \cite{Xu2021} failed to find strong neural correlates between DNNs' internal representation and fMRI signals from high-level visual areas of human participants.